danieledurante/PredProbitGP/README.md

 The documentation is organized in two main parts described below.

 - [`Source Codes`](https://github.com/danieledurante/PredProbitGP/tree/main/Source%20Codes).
 It contains commented source `R` functions to implement the methods presented in the article.
-More specifically, the library `tlrmvnratio.tar.gz` comprises all the routines related to **Algorithm 1** the article (see Section 2.1), whereas `functionsVariational.R` contains the source codes to implement **Algorithm 2** in the article (see Section 2.2).
+More specifically, the library `tlrmvnratio.tar.gz` comprises all the routines related to **Algorithm 1** in the article (see Section 2.1), whereas `functionsVariational.R` contains the source codes to implement **Algorithm 2** in the article (see Section 2.2).

 - [`Tutorial.md`](https://github.com/danieledurante/PredProbitGP/blob/main/Tutorial.md).
 It contains a detailed tutorial on how to implement the methods and algorithms presented in the article.
 To accomplish this goal, we mainly focus on reproducing step-by-step the scenario `n = 250` of the simulation study in the article (see Section 3).